tdwg/website/about/executive/nominations/index.md

 [Responsibilities](/about/executive/responsibilities/#secretary)

-#### Nominee for Sec: Visotheary Ung - Muséum National d’Histoire Naturelle, Paris
+#### Nominee: Visotheary Ung - Muséum National d’Histoire Naturelle, Paris

 **Background**
 : I am a biologist by training, I have a masters degree in population genetics but started my professional career at the CNRS (French national center of scientific research) working as a network and systems administrator for 7 years.
 In 2007, I came back to my first love in science: Systematics, and in 2008 started to attend TDWG meetings as the scientific communication officer for the Xper research group in Paris.
 In that role, I had the chance to be involved in European projects (EDIT and ViBRANT) which showed me that collaborative work is the key to success.
 At the same time, I started a PhD on Southeast Asian biogeography and methodology for comparative biogeography which I defended in 2013.
 I am now a biodiversity informatics project manager and biogeographer based at the Muséum National d’Histoire Naturelle in Paris.